sbha/readdir_xl/README.md

 In this example, not every file has the same sheets or columns.
 The files need not have exactly the same structure; only `sample_2019-01-15.xlsx` has `Col 4`, and `sample_2019-01-09.xlsx` has only two sheets.

-This custom function aggregates every file, but we can improve the output by extending the function to handle the specific needs of the data.
-For our example, the column names can be reformated so that they are always in a consistent `R` friendly format.
-In the modified function below, everything is converted to lower case and spaces are replaced with a single underscore using the `rename_all()` and `str_replace_all()` functions:
+This custom function aggregates every file, but we can improve the output by extending the function to handle more specific needs of this data.
+For our example, the column names can be reformatted so that they are always in a more `R` friendly format.
+In the modified function below, all column names are converted to lower case and spaces are replaced with a single underscore using the `rename_all()` and `str_replace_all()` functions:

 ```
 read_sheets <- function(dir_path, file){